-In Bryony's absence, Vicky Davis is our Deputy SENDCO.
-Vicky is highly trained and very experienced and always available to help with any queries you have.
+In Vicki's absence, Rachel is our Deputy SENDCo.
+Rachel is highly trained and very experienced and always available to help with any queries you have.

 How our setting creates learning and development opportunities for individual children with SEND: